Amazon Granted a Patent That Prevents In-Store Shoppers From Online Price Checking

 That's not how TLS works.
 At most you expose the hostname you connect to.
 All path parameters in the GET request are encrypted.
 And it doesnt matter if GET/POST/PUT.

-I thought HTTPS requests only reveal the root domain, not the full URL and not query strings.
+And this information is enough to ban the server's IP at the router.

 How will this work with TLS?
-(Score:2)
+(Score:3)

 Not to mention those of us using VPN clients on our phones as well.

-Nothing to see here (Score:1)
+Nothing to see here (Score:4, Insightful)

 It's called "wire tapping"